AlbatrossHook/AlbatrossAndroid/README.md

 | Pending Hooking | Not support(lazy initialization is not) | Trigger once target class is initialization |
 ---

+## Project Structure

+###  `annotation`
+This module  contains annotations used throughout the project.
+Annotations can be used to provide metadata about classes, methods, or fields, which can be processed at runtime.

+### `core`
+The core module provides the fundamental functionality of the Albatross Android framework.
+It contains the `Albatross` class, which offers various hooking - related methods such as method hooking, backup, and field backup.

+### `server`
+This module is  responsible for rpc call.

+###  `demo`
+The demo module is used to demonstrate the functionality of the Albatross Android framework.
+It contains Java source files for testing hooking functions.Please note, test by continuously clicking the "load" button.

+### `app`
+Android application for Albatross test.

+### `app32`
+ Similar to the `app` module, but specifically configured for 32 - bit Android applications.

 ## Usage Example
 ### 1. hook activity method and access field.